-We’ve rounded up special Father’s Day events in Northern Virginia, plus places to go and things to do in the Washington DC region for fun with Dad all year long.
+We’ve rounded up special Father’s Day weekend events in Northern Virginia, plus places to go and things to do in the Washington DC region for fun with Dad all year long.
 We have suggestions that are active or relaxed, kid-friendly or adult-focused, and even activities perfect for hard-to-please teens.

 Fun Northern Virginia Hikes with Dad